-In this detailed guide, copywriter and digital marketing expert, Liz Slyman provides quick, easy and practical ideas for creating an engaging welcome email sequence.
+In this detailed guide, our guest contributor and copywriter & digital marketing expert, Liz Slyman provides quick, easy and practical ideas for creating an engaging welcome email sequence.
 She caps it off with an example of a welcome email campaign that you can use for your email subscribers.
 It’s a collector’s item!

 As any copywriter worth their salt knows, an engaging email sequence is the difference between hearing crickets when you hit “send” and seeing your conversion numbers blow through the roof.